Add To Favorites

 Make decorative discs by pressing shapes into Crayola® Air-Dry Clay.
 The possibilities for making detailed impressions are endless!

 Not so long ago, farmers molded butter with designs.
-Find out how and why they made butter molds from clay.
+Ask students to investigate how and why they made butter molds from clay.
 Sometimes today, fancy butter pats are made in small molds.

-What everyday items do you know about that are made by molding, pressing, or printing? (coins, license plates, leather, gelatin, candles) Do you enjoy making footprints in mud, sand, or snow?
+What everyday items do student know that are made by molding, pressing, or printing? (coins, license plates, leather, gelatin, candles) Do you enjoy making footprints in mud, sand, or snow?
 Then you’ll really enjoy making prints with Crayola Air-Dry Clay.

-Gather several objects such as marker caps, shells, and other items that have either a raised or indented design.
-Be inventive!
-The clay is so smooth you can make very fine designs in it.
+Students gather several objects such as marker caps, shells, and other items that have either a raised or indented design.
+Encourage them to be inventive!

-Use a clean, washable surface.
-Roll the clay into a ball about as wide as the object you are going to use to make an impression.
+Using a clean, washable surface. students roll clay into a ball about as wide as the object used to make an impression.
 Press the ball into the object (or vice versa) and gently pull them apart.
-Is your design raised or indented?
+Is the design raised or indented?
 Concave or convex?

-Wash the clay off the objects you pressed before the clay dries.
-Air-dry your impression for at least 3 days.
+Wash the clay off the objects pressed before the clay dries.
+Air-dry impression for at least 3 days.